 The DRG aims to support delivery of components of the UK’s commitment to DRR investments, initiatives, investments and impacts by enhancing research and technology based DRR, primarily through improved networking, collaboration and coordination of UK and international funders.

-- share information on UK funding activities and encourage collaboration between its members and others, where appropriate;
+- Shares information on UK funding activities and encourages collaboration between its members and others, where appropriate.

-- provide funders, research providers and users with readily available and relevant information on research gaps and foci that may support relevant and/or associated mapping works;
+- Provides funders, research providers and users with readily available and relevant information on research gaps and foci.

-- develop and recommend processes to facilitate and sustain research uptake across multiple user communities;
+- Develops and recommends processes to facilitate and sustain research uptake across multiple user communities

-- provide funders, research providers and users with readily accessible and relevant knowledge resources and tools for DRR; and
+- Provides funders, research providers and users with readily accessible and relevant knowledge resources and tools for DRR